jutkko/zfaff/README.md

 ## What is the deal
 ### Deal for you
-1. You get to choose what happens when your donation makes profit
+1. You get to choose what happens when your donation makes a profit
 1. You can influence who the fund should help
 1. You get to see how the fund is doing, I will send out investor letters frequently

 ### Deal for me
+1. Ownership of the fund, staying in touch with family and friends for a good cause
+1. Continue to practice and learn about investing
+1. Maximise the amount of help one can generate by legerating long-term compouding technique

 ## How to view your donations' performance
 TODO

 ## How to donate
-Fill [this form](https://forms.gle/aAX4nPRNaGpEhBny9) please, then please let me know.
+Fill [this form](https://forms.gle/vPbE3BKBwkyvwX428) please, then please let me know.
 You know how to find me.
 Before you make a donation, please have a video call with me to verify who you're dealing with to avoid unnecessary trouble.